Pole-skipping in the de Sitter horizon structure

-We consider the Rarita-Schwinger field in de Sitter spacetime in this section.
-The metric we used here is also 4 dimensional as described in~\eqref{eq:2.2}.
+We consider the Rarita-Schwinger field with spin-3/2 in dS$_4$ in this section.
+The metric we used here is also described in~\eqref{eq:1.2}.
 The action describing the massive Rarita-Schwinger field $\Psi_M$ is given by~\cite{N2,Volovich,Corley,Koshelev,Rashkov,Matlock}

 The covariant derivative acting on the spin-$\frac{3}{2}$ field is given by $\nabla_M\Psi_P=\partial_M\Psi_P-\tilde{\Gamma}^N_{MP}\Psi_N+\frac{1}{4}(\omega_{ab})_M\Gamma^{ab}\Psi_P$, where $\tilde{\Gamma}^N_{MP}$ is the Christoel symbol, and $\omega_M$ is the spin connection one form. $\Gamma_a$ are Gamma matrices which satisfy Grassman algebra $\{\Gamma^a,\Gamma^b\}=2\eta^{ab}$, where $\eta^{ab}={\rm diag}(-1,+1,\dots,+1)$~\cite{Wilczek,Pethybridge}.
-The equation of motion derived from~\eqref{eq:3.1} is given as~\cite{N2,Volovich,Corley,Koshelev,Rashkov,Matlock}
+The equation of motion derived from~\eqref{eq:5.1} is given as~\cite{N2,Volovich,Corley,Koshelev,Rashkov,Matlock}

 Since the background metric is vacuum, it can be proven from the Einstein equation that the above equation of motion is equivalent to the following formula~\cite{N2}

 with additional constraints